Don’t accept menstrual fatigue.

-That’s why we conducted a survey with 2,400 women across the UK & Ireland to understand why women put up with feeling ‘crap’ during their period.
+We conducted a survey with 2,400¹ women across the UK & Ireland to understand why women put up with feeling ‘crap’ during their period.

 Furthermore, a third (32%) think ‘there is nothing that can be done to make a difference’ when it comes to symptoms resulting from their period.